Nairi: Tower of Shirin

 NAIRI: Tower of Shirin is a point-and-click adventure game and visual novel, developed by the Dutch indie game developer HomeBearStudio and published by Hound Picked Games.
 The game was released on November 29, 2018 for the Windows and Nintendo Switch platforms.

+A sequel NAIRI: Rising Tide will be released on November 14, 2024 for the Windows and Nintendo Switch platforms.

 Gameplay

 The player takes the role of the protagonist, Nairi.
 While the story of the game is primarily told in visual novel format, the player is required to navigate through various locations and solve puzzles and combine objects to advance.
 At certain points, the player can communicate with other characters and receive more background information about the world and plot.
 The player can find hidden coins in almost every scene; these coins can be used to unlock concept art of the game.

 Plot

 Nairi is a human girl living in the rich district of Shirin.
 When her tutor, a talking Raccoon, tells her that she has to leave the house and not return she flees and ends up in being smuggled out of the district.
 Later on, she investigates the lower districts of Shirin and the Tower that a friend, Rex, has been learning about.
 Soon, Nairi discovers a magical ancient world and that she has a bigger role than she anticipated.